 Instructions: Listen to the songs below and identify the chords as tonic ("one"), subdominant ("four"), or dominant ("five").
 If you are having trouble, it may be helpful to start with a Do/Ti Test guide-tone line.

-One or more interactive elements has been excluded from this version of the https://uen.pressbooks.pub/ auralskills/?p=545#oembed-1 Suggest a song for this playlist!
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://uen.pressbooks.pub/ auralskills/?p=545#oembed-1